statichunt/statichunt/content/blog/static-site-generators.md

 title: Want a Blazing-Fast Website?
 Try These 7 Static Site Generators
 date: 2022-04-04T05:00:00.000Z
 meta_title: Best Static Site Generators - Statichunt
-description: >-
-  Looking for a fast and simple way to create a website?
-Check out our list of the 7 best static site generators.
+description: Looking for a fast and simple way to create a website?
+Check out our list of best static site generators.
 Discover the advantages and disadvantages of each generator, and choose the one that's right for you.
 image: /blog/best-static-site-generators.png
 authors:
   - Statichunt